 Batala New York City Founded: March 9th, 2012 by Artistic Director Stacy Kovacs and Assistant Director Laura Torell.

-Batala NYC is part of a larger global arts education project and family of drumming bands called Batala, which was founded in 1997 by Giba Gonçalves, a Brazilian musician studying in Paris.
-We play music that is commonly heard on the streets of Salvador de Bahia, in northeast Brazil.
+Batala NYC was the original NYC based Batala, part of a larger global arts education project and family of drumming bands called Batala, which was founded in 1997 by Giba Gonçalves, a Brazilian musician studying in Paris.
+Batala plays music that is commonly heard on the streets of Salvador de Bahia, in northeast Brazil.

-Batala NYC was founded in 2012 by Stacy Kovacs in response to the lack of opportunities for women to learn to drum in NYC.
-We are a community band with a mission to teach any woman regardless of musical experience to play the powerful rhythms of samba reggae, thereby encouraging self-expression and confidence.
+Batala NYC was founded in early 2012 by Stacy Kovacs in response to the lack of opportunities for women to learn to drum in NYC.
+Their mission: a community band with a mission to teach any woman regardless of musical experience to play the powerful rhythms of samba reggae, thereby encouraging self-expression and confidence.
 We thrive on exposing a wider audience to this alluring music and on engaging as many people as possible in the culture of Northeast Brazil.
-Batala NYC presently has over 80 members.
-Since the band was founded, we have performed in well over 200 shows throughout the metropolitan area, including annual Brazilian festivals in Manhattan, Newark, NJ and Philadelphia, PA.
-We perform at night clubs, corporate galas, private birthday parties, weddings, street fairs and public art events with as few as 12 players or as many as 60.
+Batala NYC at one point reached over 80 members.
+Since the band was founded, they performed in well over 200 shows throughout the metropolitan area, including annual Brazilian festivals in Manhattan, Newark, NJ and Philadelphia, PA.
+Also performed at night clubs, corporate galas, private birthday parties, weddings, street fairs and public art events with as few as 12 players or as many as 60.

-Batala NYC draws its audiences from the far-ranging backgrounds of our own band members.
-Our band includes a range of ages from teenagers to seniors, ethnicities and cultures, sexual orientations, occupations, and educational and musical backgrounds.
-We live all over the metropolitan area, come from at least 10 countries, speak at least 10 languages, and work in fields as varied as healthcare, education, the skilled trades, business, the arts and sciences.
-Our work of empowering women by challenging musical stereotypes impacts the many communities to which our members belong.
+Batala NYC drew its audiences from the far-ranging backgrounds of our own band members.
+Our band included a range of ages from teenagers to seniors, ethnicities and cultures, sexual orientations, occupations, and educational and musical backgrounds.
+They lived all over the metropolitan area, come from at least 10 countries, speak at least 10 languages, and work in fields as varied as healthcare, education, the skilled trades, business, the arts and sciences.
+The work of empowering women by challenging musical stereotypes impacts the many communities to which our members belong.

 “… there’s also a sense of power and energy in the air—mixed in with some lighthearted fun.”Brooklyn Magazine July 2015